realq86/Flicks/README.md

 - [X] Autolayout to accomedate different screen size and landscape mode.
 - [X] Autolayout for self sizing dynamic height in UITableView.
+- [X] A singleton to host all networking code which shaved a lot of code from the ViewControllers.

 ## Video Walkthrough